pingcap/tidb-operator/en/backup-to-pv-using-br.md

     {{< copyable "shell-regular" >}}

     ```shell
-    kubectl get bk -l tidb.pingcap.com/backup-schedule=demo1-backup-schedule-gcs -n test1
+    kubectl get bk -l tidb.pingcap.com/backup-schedule=demo1-backup-schedule-nfs -n test1
     ```

 From the example above, you can see that the `backupSchedule` configuration consists of two parts.
-One is the unique configuration of `backupSchedule`, and the other is `backupTemplate`. `backupTemplate` specifies the configuration related to GCS, which is the same as the configuration of the ad-hoc backup to GCS (refer to [Ad-hoc backup process](#process-of-ad-hoc-backup) for details).
+One is the unique configuration of `backupSchedule`, and the other is `backupTemplate`. `backupTemplate` specifies the configuration related to NFS, which is the same as the configuration of the ad-hoc backup to NFS (refer to [Ad-hoc backup process](#process-of-ad-hoc-backup) for details).

 <details>
 <summary>The unique configuration items of <code>backupSchedule</code></summary>

-* `.spec.maxBackups`: A backup retention policy, which determines the maximum number of backup items to be retained.
+- `.spec.maxBackups`: A backup retention policy, which determines the maximum number of backup items to be retained.
 When this value is exceeded, the outdated backup items will be deleted.
 If you set this configuration item to `0`, all backup items are retained.

-* `.spec.maxReservedTime`: A backup retention policy based on time.
+- `.spec.maxReservedTime`: A backup retention policy based on time.
 For example, if you set the value of this configuration to `24h`, only backup items within the recent 24 hours are retained.
 All backup items out of this time are deleted.
 For the time format, refer to [`func ParseDuration`](https://golang.org/pkg/time/#ParseDuration).
 If you have set the maximum number of backup items and the longest retention time of backup items at the same time, the latter setting takes effect.

-* `.spec.schedule`: The time scheduling format of Cron.
+- `.spec.schedule`: The time scheduling format of Cron.
 Refer to [Cron](https://en.wikipedia.org/wiki/Cron) for details.

-* `.spec.pause`: `false` by default.
+- `.spec.pause`: `false` by default.
 If this parameter is set to `true`, the scheduled scheduling is paused.
 In this situation, the backup operation will not be performed even if the scheduling time is reached.
 During this pause, the backup [Garbage Collection](https://docs.pingcap.com/tidb/stable/garbage-collection-overview) (GC) runs normally.
 If you change `true` to `false`, the full backup process is restarted.

 </details>